IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 The primary benefit of the Sparkline control compared to other charting controls is that it can render in a limited space such as a grid cell with all its visual elements shown.

-The Sparkline component has the ability to mark the data points with elliptical icons to indicate the highest, lowest, first, last, and negative values.
+The $PlatformShort$ Sparkline has the ability to mark the data points with elliptical icons to indicate the highest, lowest, first, last, and negative values.
 The markers can be customized with a desired shape, color, or image.

 ### Sparkline Use Cases